CptNewton/Meta-Front-End-Developer-Professional-Certificate/Programming with JavaScript/The Building Blocks of a Program/Arrays, Objects and Functions/Introduction to objects/README.md

 ### You have created a “worker” character for your game and would like to assign it several traits.
 Which of the following best describes the benefits of creating an object for this purpose?
-Choose all that apply.

 - [ ] Objects can hold more types of values than arrays can.
 - [x] All properties can be connected to the same object.